 - 5.1 The principle of developing this site for residential dwellings is based on Policies C1, C3 and CH3 of the GUDP.
 Policy C1 states that land within town and village development boundaries and the developed form of rural villages will be the main focus for new developments.
 Policy C3 approves proposals that give priority, wherever this is feasible, to re-using previously developed land located within development boundaries provided that the proposal conforms to all the other relevant policies in the Plan. - 5.2 Policy CH3 of the GUDP states that applications for the construction of houses on appropriate unallocated sites within the development boundaries of the Sub-regional Centre and the Urban Centres, which includes Caernarfon, will be approved.
-The explanation to the policy states that some sites will also become available unexpectedly (as this current site) as a consequence of redevelopment or relocating another use. - 5.3 Should any site randomly become available in the Sub-regional Centre or in Urban Centres in the Unitary Development Plan's area, then is also a necessary to consider the requirements of Policy CH6.
+The explanation to the policy states that some sites will also become available unexpectedly (as this current site) as a consequence of redevelopment or relocating another use. - 5.3 Should any site randomly become available in the Sub-regional Centre or in Urban Centres in the Unitary Development Plan's area, then it is also a necessary to consider the requirements of Policy CH6.
 This policy notes that proposals to develop houses on sites that become available unexpectedly in Bangor, Blaenau Ffestiniog, Caernarfon, Porthmadog or Pwllheli that may in their entirety accommodate five or more housing units, will be refused unless a percentage (that will vary from site to site) of the units provided as part of the scheme satisfies a local need for affordable housing.
-The information submitted by the applicant states that 22 of the units are affordable for social rent (that will be managed by the applicant - Cartrefi Cymunedol Gwynedd) and 23 of the units will be open market units.
-To this end, it is deemed that the provision for affordable housing is acceptable on this particular site and is significantly higher than the usual percentage of 30%.
+The information submitted by the applicant states that 22 of the units are affordable for social rent (that will be managed by the applicant Cartrefi Cymunedol

-PLANNING COMMITTEE DATE: 19/12/2016 REPORT OF THE SENIOR PLANNING AND ENVIRONMENT SERVICE MANAGER CAERNARFON
+PLANNING COMMITTEE DATE: 16/01/2017 REPORT OF THE SENIOR PLANNING AND ENVIRONMENT MANAGER CAERNARFON